 This course provides an in-depth discussion of the principles, design, implementation and evaluation of an employee base-pay program.
 Topics include concepts for determining market position using salary surveys, the design of base pay structures, principles of merit pay, and the ongoing management of base pay programs.
-Prerequisite: PSYC 710.
-(1.5-0.1.5)
+Open only to Psychology majors.